Maan-Khedr-ENSF-300/museum-project-simba/README.md

 # Museum-Project
 ## To Do list:

--import sys : This is to import the python system package -import mysql.connector: This connects Mysql database -import IPython.display import display:  This is for displaying tabular data -import pandas: For displaying dataframe
+-import sys : This is to import the python system package

+-import mysql.connector: This connects Mysql database

+-import IPython.display import display:  This is for displaying tabular data

+-import pandas: For displaying dataframe

  ---------For connecting to musuem databse--------

 For running this program you must follow these instructions:

 -Create museum database at local host

--user shomust be 'root;
+-user must be 'root;

 -password must be 'admin

 Here are the connection details: